 Average highs of 17°C in the summer

-Also in the area is the beautiful Artists Valley; quiet and serene, it’s the perfect place for a summer’s day picnic.
-Choose your base away from the coastal towns to avoid the crowds, and enjoy the best of what the county has to offer.
+Also in the area is the beautiful Artists Valley.
+Quiet and serene, it’s the perfect place for a summer picnic.
+To avoid the crowds, choose a base away from the coastal towns and enjoy the best of what the county has to offer.

 Ballintoy, County Antrim